Festival Anne de Bretagne

 A mobilized Breton associative network

-The association Festival Anne de Bretagne, chaired by Sylvie Boisnard, federates the Breton cultural associations of the department: Celtic circles (traditional dance groups), bagadoù, choirs, and associations for traditional Breton games.
-The festival thus mobilizes hundreds of volunteers—dancers, musicians, singers—who keep Breton culture alive in Loire-Atlantique throughout the year.
-The event is part of the Fête de la Bretagne (Gouel Breizh), an annual highlight of Breton cultural life celebrated in May across the five historic departments.
+The Festival Anne de Bretagne association, chaired by Sylvie Boisnard, brings together the Breton cultural associations of the department: Celtic circles (traditional dance groups), bagadoù, choirs, and associations of traditional Breton games.
+The festival thus mobilizes hundreds of volunteers — dancers, musicians, singers — who keep Breton culture alive in Loire-Atlantique throughout the year.
+The event is part of the Fête de la Bretagne (Gouel Breizh), an annual highlight of Breton cultural life celebrated in spring in the five historical departments.

 The Géantes de Kenleur: a living heritage

-Since the 2024 edition in Châteaubriant, the festival has hosted the Géantes de Kenleur, five giant figures 4 meters tall dressed in traditional costumes representing the five historic regions of Brittany.
+Since the 2024 edition in Châteaubriant, the festival has hosted the Géantes de Kenleur, five giant figures 4 meters high dressed in traditional costumes representing the five historical regions of Brittany.
 This spectacular parade, presented for the first time in Loire-Atlantique, adds a festive and heritage dimension to the festival's procession.

 Anne de Bretagne — edition 2026